Table of Contents

-Microsoft’s Surface Pro lineup of tablets has been around for many years now, and received fairly well by customers across the world for primarily it’s ultra-portable form factor.
-However, the Surfaced Pro models of the past yeras were a diare need for a redesign, and the Surface Pro 8 is finally that potentially game changer that makes the lineup feel modern and premium again.
+Microsoft’s Surface Pro lineup of tablets has been around for many years now, and received fairly well by customers across the world for primarily its ultra-portable form factor.
+However, the Surface Pro models of the past years were in a dire need of a redesign, and the Surface Pro 8 is finally that potential game changer that makes the lineup feel modern and premium again.

 The latest Surface, while still a tablet format, is no longer advertised as an iPad competitor, but as “the tablet that can replace the laptop” according to Microsoft’s corporate vice president, Panos Panay.

 But is it?
 Well, let’s see how this new Surface fares against the average Windows ultrabook and the Macbook Air of this generation.

 The initial smaller Surface computers have been jacks of two trades, trying to combine the touch-friendliness and portability of tablets with the productivity of laptops, while not excelling at either.
 The tablet experience was dragged down by the lack of proper apps, while the small 10-inch screen was not always enough to get things done.

 The Surface Pro series carries on from last year’s Surface Pro, but is different in a few ways: the new device has a bigger screen, thus a more extended working area, has a newer and sturdier keyboard/trackpad folio, is more powerful and includes a larger battery, for extra battery life, and finally offers USB-C Thunderbolt 4 connectivity.

 In only a couple of words, the Surface Pro is more or less an ultrabook in a different form factor.
 If it were to replace a laptop though, the Surface should be able to do all the things a regular laptop does, in a similar way a laptop does.